What is a beer style?

 I’ve heard of ales and lagers.
 What are those styles, and what’s the difference?

-Yep!
-And while there are many, many variations of both, every single beer you’ve ever had is either an ale or a lager.
-The main difference between an ale and a lager the two is the family of yeast strains used to ferment them.
+While there are many, many variations of both, every single beer you’ve ever had is either an ale or a lager.
+The main difference between an ale and a lager is the family of yeast strains used to ferment them.

 Ale yeast strains produce a faster, warmer fermentation while lager yeast strains like slower, colder fermentations.
 There are some misconceptions about both of these types of beer – for example, that ales are stronger and lagers are not, or that ales are darker and lagers are always pale.
 In reality, the only difference is the yeast - there are a number of dark lager styles as well as light, low-ABV ales.